AdamManuel-dev/UnixTime/README.md

 # Some DateTime Utilities

 > Please use the [ECMAScript proposal](https://tc39.es/proposal-temporal/docs/index.html) instead of this.
-It was released as I was working on this so some of it is inspired by it.
-Just use that instead.
+It was released as I was working on this.
+It has a lot of the same idea's but a better implementation and more standard.

 `Core functionality is from Vercel's _ms_ library`